 Skydeck also offers a day/night admission ticket that allows you to visit once during daylight hours, and to return again at night.
 Coming around sunset is my hack to get the same experience but save some money because you only have to pay for one visit!
-However, if you really want to come during two separate visits, I would suggest getting the Chicago City Pass, as this included a day/night ticket, along with priority admission to lots of other attractions in the city – a great way to save money during your 2 days in Chicago!
+However, if you really want to come during two separate visits, I would suggest getting the Chicago City Pass, as this included a day/night ticket, along with priority admission to lots of other attractions in the city – a great way to save money on your 2 days in Chicago itinerary!

 Just know that everyone else will want to watch the sunset from Skydeck and it will be crowded AF around that time – you will most likely have to wait an hour in line before you make it up to the top, so be sure you leave plenty of time for this and don’t miss the sunset!
 If you’re short on time (because let’s face it, 2 days in Chicago is a very short amount of time), you can also purchase a skip the line pass that gives you access to an express elevator, but at $75 it is a very pricey and I don’t know if that is worth it.

 Admission: $26 for general admission, $75 for fast track // buy tickets here